Nelnir/RemoteEnvTool/README.md

 - **Change Default Host**: Modify the default host as set in your configuration.
 - **Restart Command**: Restart a specific target, such as the entire environment, a particular adapter, or a designated server.
 - **Tlog Command**: Start logging output to a designated file or, if no filename is provided, use the current date as the filename.
-- **Script Command**: Execute a specified Telnet script on the remote server.
+- **Script Command**: Execute a continuous telnet session on the remote server.
 - **Transfer Branch Command**: List and transfer all files that have been modified between the current branch and a specified branch.

 ## Installation